Yashashin/Unity-Monster-Card-Game/README.md

 Join Room:
 - Enter the password in the top right corner and select the desired room.select the room.

-**ATTENTION: Both players must be in the lobby at the same time for one to see the room created by the other.**
+**ATTENTION!!
+Both players must be in the lobby at the same time for one to see the room created by the other.**

-Executable file in /Build/HW3.exe

 *IDE: Unity 2020.3*